matrix-org/matrix-spec-proposals/drafts/general_api.rst

 - Pagination: Would be nice to have "and X more".
 It will probably be Google-style estimates given we can't know the exact number over federation, but as a purely informational display thing it would be nice.
+- HTTP Ordering: Blocking requests with higher seqnums is troublesome if there is a max # of concurrent connections a client can have open.
+- Session expiry: Do we really have to fonx the request if it was done with an old session ID?
+- Server capabilities: Keep hashing step for consistency or not?
+Extra request.
+- Client capabilities: List of hashes f.e device vs union of hashes on all devices?
+- Client capabilities: Clients which are offline but can be pushed should have their capabilities visible.
+  How to manage unregistering them e.g. if they uninstall the app?
+- What do server-generated events look like?
+- What do read-up-to markers look like?
+- Offline mode?
+How does that work with sessions?
+- Per device presence
+- Receiving events for unknown rooms.
+How do you handle this?
+- Linking the termination of typing events to the message itself, so you don't need to send two events and don't get flicker.
+- Filtering: Blacklist (negative) filters?
+E.g. "don't give me ``event.type.here`` events
+- Public room list API

 Summary
 -------